Sifat-MdSafitMia/Sifat-MdSafitMia.github.io/README.md

 # Sifat's Portfolio Website

 Welcome to the repository for my personal portfolio website.
-This project showcases my skills and projects as a web developer and ethical hacker.
+This project showcases my skills and certifications as a web developer and ethical hacker.

 ## Table of Contents
 - [About](#about)